aarongnielsen/markovchain/README.md

 # markovchain
-A brief demonstration of a Markov chain algorithm
+A brief demonstration of a Markov chain algorithm.

+Simply run Ant to build from source and run a demonstration.